 - Do not possess or use marijuana on college campuses

 - You cannot possess a firearm if you have a medical marijuana card (Gun Control Act of 1968)

 Despite the public and medical professionals understanding and promoting the medical benefits of marijuana, medical marijuana is not yet legal in every state and poses potential consequences for recreational users or sellers who do not hold a medical marijuana card.
 Medical marijuana cards allow the use of marijuana for patients who have been permitted by their doctors to substitute or use marijuana alongside their medication.
 There are still rules put in place for medical marijuana users around the country that dictate the appropriate time and place for use.
-For example, in Arizona the ‘Arizona Medical Marijuana Act’ passed in 2010, but the government is still strict on any infractions medicinal marijuana users make during their ‘high’ time.
-If you find yourself running into a marijuana issue in Arizona, it is imperative to consult with an experienced Phoenix drug crimes lawyer to ensure you are educated of your rights.
+For example, in Texas the Texas Health and Safety statute sec.481.032, et seq holds strict laws on any infractions marijuana users make during their ‘high’ time.
+If you find yourself running into a marijuana issue in Texas, it is imperative to consult with an experienced Houston drug crimes lawyer to ensure you are educated of your rights.